okfn-brasil/ISSN-L-Resolver/README.md

   SELECT lib.issn_cast(lib.issnl_n2c(115));     -- returns 0000-0671
 ```
 ### With webservice ###
-Standard (binding) operations for an URN resolution, inspired in the RFC2169 jargon,

-* Standard resolution = to retrieve catalographic information of the journal.
-Is beyond the scope of this project, but is the recommended endpoint.
-* N2C = return the canonic (preferred) URN of a URN.
-ISSN-L is the "canonic" of a "free ISSN".
-* N2U = return the URL of a URN.
-The main URL of the ISSN's journal.
-* N2Ns = return the set of liked ISSNs of the journal (specified by any of its ISSNs).
-* N2Us = return all the URLs of the ISSN's journal.
-* ...

 At a webservice's endpoint, ex. `http://ws.myDomain/issn-resolver`, use `xws.` for XML-webservice, `jws.` for JSON-webservice.